rbowen/presentations/apache_way/slides.md

 * Collaborative decision making
 * Flat organization - everyone has an equal voice
+* Resolve conflicts by voting, and move on

 ???

 In reality, some people have earned a louder voice than others, but everyone is able to attain to that level.

 ---